-- Assists Project Manager and Project Superintendent in ensuring compliance with and enforces the applicable H&S Legislation, Regulations, Codes and Standards in addition to Wood HSSEA and Client H&S requirements on various projects.
+- Assists Project Manager and Site Manager/Construction Manager in ensuring compliance with and enforcing the applicable local, state and federal H&S Legislation, Regulations, Codes and Standards in addition to Wood's and the Client's H&S requirements on various projects.

-- Provides active HSSE leadership by participation, leading by example, and demonstrated interest in the health and safety program; sets a good example for workers by attitude, conduct and compliance with safety requirements.
+- Provides active H&S leadership by participation, leading by example, and demonstrating interest in the health and safety program; sets a good example for workers by attitude, conduct and compliance with safety requirements and regulations.

 - Serves as the initial contact for all site-specific health and safety activities.

-- Suspends any operation that threatens the health or safety of workers or the public, and immediately notifying the Superintendent and H&S Manager.
+- Suspends any operation that threatens the health or safety of workers or the public, and immediately notifies the Site Manager and the Corporate H&S Manager, if applicable.

 - Takes prudent measures to reduce hazards or to correct unsafe conditions or actions when becoming aware of such unsafe or potentially unsafe work conditions.